Copycat Nosebleed Nougat | Harry Potter Inspired Recipes

 • white sugar pearls for topping

-• deshelled pistacchios for topping
+• Deshelled pistachios for topping

 Instructions

 • Prep a baking sheet with a silicone mat or parchment paper.
-Grease lightly with cooking oil (optional) then use a sifter to dust on an even layer of confectioners sugar.
+Grease lightly with cooking oil (optional), then use a sifter to dust on an even layer of confectioners sugar.
 Set aside.

 • Put the stand mixer on the lowest stir setting.
 Slowly pour the hot sugar syrup into the bowl in a steady stream.
-Once the contents of the pot have been added to the bowl of the mixer, slowly increase the stir speed to whip.
+Once the contents of the pot have been added to the bowl of the mixer, slowly increase the speed to whip.

 • Whip the sugar mixture for 10-15 minutes, until it is creamy white in color and holds soft but stiff peaks.
 If the peaks are too soft, the marshmallow won't set.
-The peaks should hold shape when the whip is removed from the mixer and not curve over at the tip.
+The peaks should hold their shape when the whip is removed from the mixer and not curve over at the tip.
 Whip until it resembles marshmallow fluff.

-• Using a double boiler, melt together 12 oz of chocolate chips with the coconut oil.
+• Using a double boiler, melt 12 oz of chocolate chips with the coconut oil.
 Stir until completely melted and smooth.
-Remove from the heat and then stir in the remaining 12 oz of chocolate chips.
+Remove from the heat and stir in the remaining 12 oz of chocolate chips.
 Stir continuously until the chocolate chips are completely melted and the chocolate appears glossy.

 • Pour the chocolate in an even stream over the marshmallow rectangles from edge to edge, making sure to cover the corners.
 Once the marshmallows are coated and have stopped dripping, you can reuse the excess chocolate in the baking sheet to continue coating the rest of the marshmallows.

 • Line another clean baking sheet with parchment or a silicone mat.
 Use a spatula to carefully remove the chocolates from the cooling rack and arrange them in rows on the baking sheet.
-Transfer to the fridge and chill for one hour or long enough to set the chocolate coating.
+Transfer to the fridge and chill for one hour, or long enough to set the chocolate coating.

 • Keep the chocolates chilled until ready to serve.
 Serve to unsuspecting first years and enjoy!